-A Forest School leader or trusted adult must light the fire, and be at the fire at all times.

-Do not throw anything onto the fire.

-Sitting in the line of smoke must be avoided.
+- A Forest School leader or trusted adult must light the fire, and be at the fire at all times.
+If a child demonstrates that they are capable of fire-lighting, it must be risk assessed and closely supervised by a trusted adult. - Do not throw anything onto the fire.
+Children can carefully put something onto the fire under close supervision (eg their used bamboo skewer). - Sitting in the line of smoke must be avoided.
 A way to deal with smoke can be given to the children if required.
-They can be advised to turn their head to one side, put their hand across their face, closing their eyes and counting to 30. they can also be advised to leave the fire circle and find a seat out of the smoke.

-children must only go towards the fire pit (such as for cooking) under the direction of the Forest School leader or allocated adult.
-When at the fire pit, children must be kneeling to avoid tripping into the fire.

-children must be reminded about waving sticks (skewers), and also hot food and drink.

-Fires must be lit using matches, fire flint, or fire steels.

-Sticks and wood (no plastic) must be placed onto the fire from the side and not over the flame.
+They can be advised to turn their head to one side, put their hand across their face, closing their eyes and counting to 30. they can also be advised to leave the fire circle, walk around the outside, and find a seat out of the smoke. - Children must only go towards the fire pit (such as for cooking) under the direction of the Forest School leader or allocated adult.
+When at the fire pit, children must be kneeling, or in a sturdy position to avoid tripping into the fire. - Children must be reminded about waving sticks (skewers), and also hot food and drink. - Fires must be lit using matches, fire flint, or fire steels. - Sticks and wood (no plastic) must be placed onto the fire from the side and not over the flame.